 Not sure which type to set up for your organization?
 First, let’s take a closer look at business accounts.

-Who should consider an Instagram business account?
+When to consider an Instagram business account

 Business accounts are designed for organizations that aim to attract and convert customers.
 Typical goals include: